Shahed007/home-Care-Hub-client/README.md

 ## I have used whatever technology on this website:
 On this website, I utilized React.js, Tailwind CSS, and Daysi UI for building the frontend.
 To enhance user engagement, I incorporated a subtle text typing animation using React-TypeWriter.
 For efficient data fetching, I employed TanStack Query.
 The backend is constructed using Express.js, MongoDB, and Node.js, with API security ensured through JWT (JSON Web Token).
 This combination of technologies and features contributes to a dynamic and secure user experience on the website.

+## Waht is the purpose of the building this website?

+The purpose of creating a home service selling website is to connect service providers with customers seeking various home-related services.
+This platform can facilitate the booking of services such as home repairs, maintenance, cleaning, landscaping, and more.
+The goal is to simplify the process for users to find and hire reliable service professionals, while also providing a platform for service providers to showcase their skills and reach a broader customer base.
+The website can enhance convenience, trust, and efficiency in the home service industry by streamlining the booking and payment processes.

 ## 5 Features of my project